Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 ESG governance structure

-Our ESG governance structure ensures the management and control of ESG risks is supported by a strong culture of governance and doing the right thing across Computershare.
+Our ESG governance structure ensures that the management and control of ESG risks are supported by a strong culture of governance and doing the right thing across Computershare.

-We have in place cross-regional steering committees (Net Zero, modern slavery risk, diversity and inclusion) and several advisory functions to support ESG governance across the organisation.
+We have cross-regional steering committees for Net Zero and modern slavery risk, and several advisory functions to support ESG governance across the organisation.

 Protecting our information assets and customer data is vital to the success of our business.